SunithaMahadevan/product-info/README.md

 ## Insert data into Redis for the first time:

 * 1) Can be done using Redis CLI (OR)
-* 2) Run Application-Data-Insert.java in this repository
+* 2) Configure and Run ApplicationDataInsert.java as an application in IntelliJ (file provided in this repository)

 ## URI Example Action
 * GET	/product-info/v1/{id}	http://localhost:8080/product_info/v1/1386428	(Retrieves Item data with id)